hbkworld/streaming-spec/streaming.md

 ##### Local Maxima

-An array of key value pairs.
-A pair contains a local peak value and the corresponding x coordinate.
+An array of key value pairs of local maxima detected within an one dimensional array.
+A pair contains a local maximum value and the corresponding x coordinate.
+The number of pairs delivered is not fix.
+The device detects local maxima dpending on the acquired signal data array.

 #### Unit